shourov00/url-shortener/readme.md

 This app is builds with Node.js, React.js, PostgreSql.
 It takes a URL as input, send this to the Node.js Backend and store it in postgreSql database.
 Then it prints out the shortened url in the page.
-If the user inputs the URL in the browser it redirected to the original lnk.
+If the user inputs the URL in the browser it redirects user to the original lnk.

 ### Live Demo
 https://url-shortener-rabbi.herokuapp.com/